-First and foremost, please do check Piwigo current requirements.
+Please do check Piwigo current Requirements.
 Especially if your Php / MySQL configuration is NOT sufficient, do not go further as the upgrade process will fail.

 In any case, be sure to check the backup is exhaustive and has successfully completed (the result is sometimes truncated due to server limits).

 Our advice: unselect “Extended inserts” or reduce “Maximal length of created queries”.

 If you're running Piwigo 2.1 or higher, skip this step.

 Backup your customized files only or all files5 min

 With Piwigo 2.3 or earlier version: Configuration > General > Lock gallery.
 For Piwigo 2.4+: Tools > Maintenance.